-Through cross-disciplinary research involving academic, policy and industry partners in the UK and Africa, we are building a comprehensive picture of present day agriculture and food systems in Malawi, South Africa, Tanzania and Zambia.
+Through cross-disciplinary research involving academic, policy and industry partners in the UK and Africa, we built a comprehensive picture of present day agriculture and food systems in Malawi, South Africa, Tanzania and Zambia.

 By drawing together existing knowledge of the opportunities and challenges for climate-smart agriculture, and the broader policy and institutional environments at play, our research outcomes provide a basis for envisioning and evaluating possible futures for agriculture and food systems.